 Eventually, Bellotti discovered their secret weapon — which turned out to be another bank of mainframes.
 “They had some older mainframes that they needed to do particular functions with, and so they would do the data entry into those older mainframes, and those mainframes would write to the magnetic tape.
 And then about once a week, a different group of mainframes would run an automated job that would harvest that data from the magnetic tape and load them up into more traditional databases.”
 That Java application was extracting the data from the databases — and somewhere there was a ClearPath Dorado 780 in the mix, running an OS 2200.

 Here’s where it gets interesting.
 “One of the reasons we were asked to come in on this project is they were having issues with the performance of their website.
 Their pages were loading between six to ten seconds, which is not super great, and we were having a really hard time talking to their engineers and troubleshooting with them, because they would constantly be saying, ‘Well, it’s just running so slow because we have to do a legacy infrastructure.
 We have all these old mainframes somewhere in our system’…”

 But the data from the mainframes was actually arriving (from its new home in the database) in less than six milliseconds.
 The bottleneck was — of course — the Java application.

 It was at this point that the seasoned data architects in the department began expressing their exasperation.
-“15 years ago, everybody was telling us ‘Get off the mainframe, get on AT&T applications, build these thick clients.
+“15 years ago, everybody was telling us ‘Get off the mainframe… Build these thick clients.
 Mainframes are out.’
 And now thick clients are out, and everybody’s moving to APIs and microservices, which basically are very similar to the thin client that a terminal uses to interact with a mainframe.”

 It brought home Bellotti’s essential lesson — that sometimes the best solutions may often lie in our past.